About Us Our History

 SPIRITUAL FRUITFULNESS AND APOSTOLIC GENERATIVITY

-Since she wanted the whole world to benefit from the work of salvation begun by St John Eudes, she proposed to her Sisters that the monasteries, until then autonomous, shared human and financial resources to react more quickly and effectively to the needs of the Mission in the century of the industrial revolution and its economic, social and cultural upheavals.
+Since she wanted the whole world to benefit from the work of salvation begun by St John Eudes, the young Superior of the Refuge of Tours, she proposed to her Sisters that the monasteries, until then autonomous, share d human and financial resources to react more quickly and effectively to the needs of the Mission in the century of the industrial revolution and its economic, social and cultural upheavals.
 So in little more than thirty years, over 110 Welcome houses were opened to receive young women in distress all over the world.

 Sister Mary of St Stanislaus Bedouet, Sister Mary of St John of the Cross of David, Sister Mary of St Louis Roynè, Sister Maria Theresa of Jesus de Couspel lived in unity of spirit and heart, faithful to the Holy Work and true pillars of the Congregation.